indeedeng/iwf/README.md

 In addition to hosting the iWF API service, the iWF server includes Cadence/Temporal workers that host [an interpreter workflow](https://github.com/indeedeng/iwf/blob/main/service/interpreter/workflowImpl.go).
-This interpreter workflow interprets any iWF workflows into the Cadence/Temporal workflow.
+This workflow implements all the core features as described above, and also things like "Auto ContinueAsNew" to let you use iWF without any scaling limitation.

 ![architecture diagram](https://user-images.githubusercontent.com/4523955/207514928-56fea636-c711-4f20-9e90-94ddd1c9844d.png)